-Press Menu → Sweep → "Step" to enable the step sweep.
+When the Shift key is illuminated, press Home/Menu $\rightarrow$ Sweep $\rightarrow$ "Step" to enable the step sweep.
 A step waveform is displayed on the screen, indicating that the output frequency varies with a stepwise increase.
 At this point, tap to slide the screen or use the knob to page up or down.
 Tap the Step parameter input field and use the numeric keypad to set the step.
 You can also use the arrow keys and the knob to set the step.
 By default, it is 2, and its settable range is from 2 to 1024.
 Note: In the "Linear" and "Log" sweep modes, the Step menu label is grayed out and disabled.